4piu/alpine-image-builder/target/README.md

   kernel source tree (e.g. `allwinner/sun8i-h3-nanopi-neo.dtb`).
 - `KERNEL_DEFCONFIG` — the kernel's defconfig *make target, in full* (e.g. `sunxi_defconfig`), unlike `UBOOT_BOARD_DEFCONFIG` above.
 Not
-  every arch follows the `<name>_defconfig` convention the same way -- arm64/sunxi boards build from the one generic `arch/arm64/configs/ defconfig` rather than a per-board-family file, so this field has to hold whatever the real target name is, not just a prefix.
+  every arch/platform follows the `<name>_defconfig` convention the same way — some build from one generic per-arch `defconfig` rather than a per-board-family file (arm64/Allwinner-sunxi boards currently in this repo are like that: `arch/arm64/configs/defconfig`, no `sunxi_` prefix to it) — so this field has to hold whatever the real target name actually is, not just an assumed prefix.
+Check the kernel source's own `arch/<ARCH>/configs/` for your SoC.
 - `UBOOT_WRITE_OFFSET` — where `make-image.sh` `dd`s the built U-Boot
-  binary into the image, in 1024-byte blocks (i.e. the raw `seek=` value). `8` (8 KiB) for sunxi-platform boards with SPL -- true across the whole Allwinner sunxi family (H3 through H616/H618), not just one chip.
+  binary into the image, in 1024-byte blocks (i.e. the raw `seek=` value).
+This is entirely platform-specific — there's no project-wide default, and getting it wrong means U-Boot doesn't start at all.
+Check your SoC's boot-ROM/SPL documentation (or an existing working image for the same platform) for the right value; every Allwinner sunxi-platform board in this repo so far uses `8` (8 KiB), which is a fact about that one SoC family, not a fact about this tooling.
 - `ALPINE_ARCH` — the Alpine architecture tag for this board's CPU (e.g. `armv7`, `aarch64`).
 - `ARCH`, `CROSS_COMPILE`, `UBOOT_VERSION` — architecture, cross-compiler